hansunggim/astro_montage/README.md

 ###
 ############################################################

-This program is designed to generate the image montages by combining cutouts from radio, HST, and JWST images using the Astrocut program.
-It runs six python scripts sequentially and removes byproduct files.
+This program is designed to generate image montages by combining cutouts from radio, HST, and JWST images using the Astrocut program, which provides cutouts with specified RA and DEC.
+It runs six Python scripts sequentially and removes byproduct files.
 Users need to modify the "main_config.yaml" file for input parameters and files.
 This program uses the following python libraries: Astrocut, Astropy, Scipy, Matplotlib, Numpy, Pandas, PyPDF2, pdf2image, pillow, and Reportlab.
 This program works with the most up-to-date versions of libraries within Python 3.12.3.